Chair: Kaite Jones

 Text in blue are links, if you click on the text more information will pop up.

-Papers are written and oral presentation introducing new ideas, work and research in the field of glass.
+Papers are written and oral presentations are given introducing new ideas, work and research in the field of glass.
 There will be opportunity for questions after each paper.

 Dr. James Nole – “Enhanced Transmission, Wide Bandwidth RAR Nano-Textured Windows For Adsorption Resistant Gas Cells”